Hair Craft Co is a premium menβs hair care brand helping millennial men look great.

 Leo shares his experiences in great detail, and how he has bounced back to have a surge in sales, unlocking growth from new channels, and preparing for new product launches.

-The Takeaway: Focus on building a brand is a strategic investment that helps generate demand (as opposed to relying on Amazon, which limits brand development and only serves to
+The Takeaway: Focus on building a brand is a strategic investment that helps generate demand (as opposed to relying on Amazon, which limits brand development and only serves to capture demand).
+This can help weather the unexpected downturns and fluctuations that are beyond one's control.

-But the way that StitchFix guides everyone through a quiz first makes the broad scope of their targeting irrelevant.
+StitchFix guides everyone through a quiz first makes the broad scope of their targeting irrelevant.

 After taking the Style Quiz, a customers basics (age, size, gender) and style preferences are incorporated into a personalized website.